openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 ]
 ```

-The configuration file contains list of dictionaries.
+The configuration file contains a list of dictionaries.
 Each dictionary defines one transformation.
-Each transformation is
+Each transformation
-defined with several parameters:
+is defined with several parameters:

 * `id` (mandatory) is a unique identifier of the transformation.
 It is used in the Python\* code that implements the
 transformation to link the class and the transformation description from the configuration file.
-* `match_kind` (mandatory) is a string that specifies what matching algorithm is used.
-For the node name pattern case
+* `match_kind` (mandatory) is a string that specifies the matching algorithm.
+For the node name pattern case the value
- the value should be equal to `scope`.
+should be equal to `scope`.
 Another possible values are described in the dedicated sections below.
 * `instances` (mandatory) specifies instances of the sub-graph to be matched.
 It contains a list of node names prefixes
 patterns for the match kind of type `scope`.
 * `custom_attributes` (optional) is a dictionary with attributes that can be used in the transformation code.